cs-chan/ArtGAN/WikiArt Dataset/README.md

 Note:
 1. The WikiArt dataset can be used only for non-commercial research purpose.
 2. The images in the WikiArt dataset were obtained from WikiArt.org.
-The authors are not responsible for the content nor the meaning of these images.
+The authors are neither responsible for the content nor the meaning of these images.
 3. By using the WikiArt dataset, you agree to obey the terms and conditions of [WikiArt.org](https://www.wikiart.org/en/terms-of-use).